cdbdev/python-doc/python_interpreter.md

 $ python3 -m hello
 Hello World!
 ```
-This option is especially useful if you want to run a module that depends on another module, but resides in a subdirectory.
+This option is especially useful if you want to run a module that depends on another module (module path).
 Example:
 ```bash
 modtest-git/